mikemwanga/ReadCounts/README.md

 Working with [LathcBio](https://latch.bio/), I have automated the read-count step within the RNASeq workflow.

-[ReadCount](https://github.com/mikemwanga/ReadCounts) tool takes in host reference genome and its associated annotation file plus filtered raw reads and outputs count data that can be taken forward for analysis.
+[ReadCount](https://console.latch.bio/workflows/82370/info) tool takes in host reference genome and its associated annotation file plus filtered raw reads and outputs count data that can be taken forward for analysis.

+Try it by following this [Link](https://console.latch.bio/workflows/82370/info)